luminus-framework/luminus/resources/public/md/guestbook.md

 The `handler` namespace defines the routes for the application, this is the entry point into the application and any pages we define will have to have their routes added here.

+The `util` namespace is used for general helper functions, it comes prepopulated with the `md->html` helper.

 Finally, we have the `server` namespace, this is used for running the application in standalone mode.

 ### The test directory